 The Samsung Galaxy S5 Android 6.o.1 Marshmallow update continues to make progress as we push into the year.

 The Samsung Galaxy S5 Android 6.0.1 Marshmallow update is pushing out to users in Korea.
 More specifically, it’s rolling out to unlocked variants on KT, LG Uplus and the carrier SK Telecom in South Korea.

 It’s also rolling out in Trinidad & Tobago, in Sri Lanka for the SM-G900F, in Germany, the Netherlands, and Italy for the SM-G900F, in India for the SM-G900I, in Canada for Telus, in Canada for Rogers, and owners of the Exynos model in India.

-Yes, the Marshmallow update has finally landed for the other version of the Galaxy S5 and Exynos users holding the SM-G900H in India should keep an eye out for an OTA.
-It started pushing to users in early June.
+The Marshmallow update has landed for the other version of the Galaxy S5 and SM-G900H users in India should keep an eye out for an OTA.
+It started pushing to users last year.

 - Google and Samsung Security Updates

 T-Mobile confirmed its Galaxy S5 Marshmallow update several months ago and the upgrade is now available to users.
 T-Mobile Galaxy S5 owners can download the update over Wi-Fi or manually update with Samsung Smart Switch for PC.